Student car insurance

 - Switch to telematics insurance.
 If you’re a safe driver, consider a telematics insurance policy, where a black box device is fitted to your car to measure driving performance.
 The better your driving, the cheaper your insurance.

 - Compare student car insurance providers.
 Always research a number of policies to find the best deal.
 Some insurers may even offer discounts or specialised cover for students.
+You can compare student car insurance from dozens of leading insurance providers by clicking the green button below.

 Average car insurance premiums by age group